 Among the unusual exceptions are:

-- if you have very incomplete records of your debts – normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
-But if there could be many debts you can’t remember, then bankruptcy could be more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.
+- if you have very poor records of your debts.
+Normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
+But if there could be many debts you can’t remember, then bankruptcy is more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.

 - if you expect your situation to improve in the next 12 months – if it does than a DRO may be revoked, but bankruptcy would carry on.